DIVERSITY AND INCLUSION

 - Emergency repair kit for wheelchairs available on-site.

-- Magnetic loops available at all festival stages to enhance sound clarity for hearing aid users.
+- Magnetic Loops available at all festival stages to enhance sound clarity for hearing aid users.

 The festival’s production and reception teams attended training on disability and accessibility, provided by APF France Handicap in July 2024.